-Coming to terms with an SPG47 diagnosis for our children has been particularly difficult.
-Realistically, we understand that many researchers, donors, and drug makers will choose to focus their efforts on more mainstream diseases.
-Yet the clock is ticking rapidly for our families, and without intervention, their disease is expected to progress towards paraplegia or quadriplegia, with irreparable cognitive impairment, over the coming years.
+Coming to terms with an AP-4 HSP diagnosis for our children has been particularly difficult.
+Realistically, we understand that many researchers, donors, and drug makers will choose to focus their efforts on more mainstream diseases with larger patient populations.
+Yet the clock is ticking rapidly for our families, and without intervention, these disorders are expected to progress towards paraplegia or quadriplegia, with irreparable cognitive impairment, over the coming years.
 Despite the odds, we refuse to accept the prognosis or to give up on our children.

 While our children struggle with mobility and fall behind their peers verbally, they THRIVE when it comes to personality and perseverance.
 Joyful smiles come so easily to them.
 Their lack of frustration at their communication and physical limitations is truly remarkable.
-Each milestone is celebrated exuberantly, even while we live in fear each day that muscle spasticity will set in, leading to paraplegia or quadriplegia.
+Each milestone is celebrated exuberantly, even while we live in fear each day that muscle spasticity will worsen or a seizure will cause more brain damage.

 We are driven to raise funds to direct towards the most promising scientific research.
-Our goal is to tip the odds in favor of all SPG47 patients, giving them a chance at a high quality of life which will not be attainable without intervention through revolutionary treatments.
+Our goal is to tip the odds in favor of all AP-4 HSP patients, giving them a chance at a high quality of life which will not be attainable without intervention through revolutionary treatments.

 The Anderson Family